This is a live post – it will be constantly updated as I eat out at more hatted locations in Sydney.

 Can’t wait to put Quay through its paces.

-Rockpool (one visit – no post)
+one two visits – no post)

 I dun goofed, when I visited Rockpool without a memory card, and thus could not take proper photos and thus no post was ever made.
 However, I’m going to say something controversial – I don’t think it deserves any hats for the food.
 There was a pacing problem with their degustation, which very quickly (before half the deg was served) made us very bloated and not feeling appetised for more.